jwhitbeck/pam_cookie/README.md

 pam\_cookie is intended to allow a one-time-password (OTP) token to remain valid over a period of time instead of just once.
-For example this allows use of OTP's for authenticating against a web or imap server.
+For example this allows the use of OTPs for authenticating against a web or imap server.
 An optional 'cookie' mode may extend the validity period every time the correct OTP is entered.
-It was conceived with [pam_mobile_otp](http://motp.sourceforge.net) in mind but it should work with any pam authentication module (e.g. pam_unix.so).
+It basically 'wraps' around an existing pam auth module, caches correct passwords, and skips the wrapped auth module for a certain time period.
+It was conceived with [pam_mobile_otp](http://motp.sourceforge.net) in mind but it should work with any pam authentication module.

 [Pwauth](http://code.google.com/p/pwauth/) may be used in conjunction with [mod-authn-external](http://code.google.com/p/mod-auth-external/)